fabiocolacio/Marker/CONTRIBUTING.md

 ### Header (.h) files

-Function prototypes have the function name start at column 22, the the opening parenthases at column 66, and the last asterisk for pointer types, at column 86:
+Function prototypes have the function name start at column 22, the opening parenthases at column 66, and the last asterisk for pointer types, at column 86:

 ```C